MatiasNiiinivirta/ChatLad/README.md

-ChatLad: A WPF Chatbot with Old English Flair
+ChatLad: An API based Chatbot with Old English Flair

 Overview

-ChatLad is a WPF-based chatbot application that integrates with the Google Gemini API (or other similar chatbot APIs) to provide interactive conversations.
-The chatbot is designed to respond in Old English while offering a user-friendly graphical interface.
+ChatLad is a WPF-based chatbot application that integrates with the Google Gemini API (or other similar chatbot APIs) to facilitate interactive conversations.
+Designed with a user-friendly graphical interface, the chatbot responds in Old English for a fun and unique experience.
+While the Old English is a playful feature, the core functionality of the app is to provide an interface for customer service purposes.
+The language style can easily be adjusted or removed to suit real-world applications.

 Features

 Interactive Chat Interface: A clean and responsive chat UI built with WPF.
 Google Gemini Integration: Sends user messages to the Google Gemini API for processing and retrieves responses.
-Customizable Instructions: Define the chatbot's behavior and tone, e.g., speaking in Old English.
 Dynamic Textbox Resizing: The input box adjusts its size based on the user's input.
 Message Styling: User and chatbot messages are visually distinct with styled borders and text.